yugisu/jazzguar/docs/ROADMAP.md

 - [ ] Improve the UI
   - [ ] Improve the look of tags (tag list is too long, show only manually added tags and hide automatic behind a hover icon)
   - [ ] Add smart/dumb mode switcher to the search (smart = AI search, dumb = based on tags)
+- [ ] Improve the search prompt
-- [ ] Address security issues (like ability to inject your own arbitrary text into the text query)
+  - [ ] Address security issues (like ability to inject your own arbitrary text into the text query).
+  - [ ] Improve the accuracy and add more context to the prompt.
 - [ ] Add logging to backend and frontend logic
 - [ ] Explore other image tagging options ?

 ## Post-MVP

+- [ ] Improve confidence score calculation by adding confidence score to the `Photo.tags` field
 - [ ] Photo bulk uploads
 - [ ] Evaluate pricing costs
 - [ ] Auth, per-user gallery